-As discussed in an editorial in the New York Times, the Senate Appropriations Committee has proposed suspending a new Department of Transportation regulation that requires truck drivers to rest for at least 34 hours after working 60 hours over seven days or 70 hours over eight days.
+As discussed in an editorial in the New York Times, the Senate Appropriations Committee has proposed suspending a new Department of Transportation trucker safety rule that requires truck drivers to rest for at least 34 hours after working 60 hours over seven days or 70 hours over eight days.

 In one recent high-profile case, an allegedly drowsy Wal-Mart truck driver crashed into a limo carrying actor Tracy Morgan (Saturday Night Live, 30 Rock), seriously injuring him and killing comedian James McNair.